Why You Shouldn’t Let AI Write Your Book (But Should Still Use It)

 For me, originality shows itself in literature in two ways.
 First, through the writer’s unique experiences, worldview, and beliefs.
 All of these feed into the writer’s worldbuilding, characters, and dialog.
 Second, through the writer’s distinctive tone—their choice of words, pacing, and turn of phrase—that makes them sound like them.

-Sometimes it’s that tone alone that makes you want to read a book (like any recent work of Stephen King—you know you’ll likely be disappointed with the ending, but you can’t resist the way he gets into people’s heads and draws out the worst in them).
+Sometimes it’s that tone alone that makes you want to read a book (like any recent work by Stephen King—you know you’ll likely be disappointed with the ending, but you can’t resist the way he gets into people’s heads and draws out the worst in them).

 And it’s something seasoned readers will notice and miss (maybe not the fans of Fifty Shades of Gray, but those with a slightly more refined taste).